andredesousa/advanced-nest-scaffold/README.md

 All of the app's code goes in a folder named `src`.
 The end-to-end tests are in the `e2e` folder.
 In Nest, everything is organized in modules, and every application have at least one of them, the `app` root module.
 The `app` module is the entry point of the application and is the module that Nest uses to bootstrap the application.

+The `auth` module contains the code responsible for authentication and authorization in the application.
+The `core` module takes on the role of the `app` root module.
+The `feature-*` folders contains all different feature modules.
+These modules are independent of each other.
+Do declare filters, pipes, decorators, etc. in the `shared` module when those items will be re-used in other feature modules.
+The `shared` module shouldn't have any dependency to the rest of the application.

 Static files are placed in `assets` folder.

 ## Available npm scripts

 The scripts in [package.json](package.json) file were built with simplicity in mind to automate as much repetitive tasks as possible and help developers focus on what really matters.
-There are commands to start the application, code linting and formatting, to run unit tests, to run e2e tests, to generate project documentation via [Compodoc](https://compodoc.app/) and project changelog, npm audit, to build, release and deploy the application to [Docker Swarm](https://docs.docker.com/engine/swarm/), and others.
+There are commands to start the application, code linting and formatting, code analysis via [SonarQube](https://www.sonarqube.org/), to run unit tests, e2e and smoke tests, to generate project documentation via [Compodoc](https://compodoc.app/) and project changelog, npm audit, to build, release and deploy the application to [Docker Swarm](https://docs.docker.com/engine/swarm/), and others.
 All the commands should be executed in a console inside the root directory.

 ## Code scaffolding